evannetwork/tnt-docs/docs/v0.3/For Developers/trusttrace-a-love-story-from-b2b/credentials-1.md

 # Request and create a credential

 To request a credential, you need to send a credential request to your partner.
-To to do this easy, you can again use the generic [didcomm endpoint] of TRUST&TRACE to attach the credential information that should be proofed.
+To to do this easy, you can again use the generic [didcomm endpoint] of TRUST&TRACE using the [Issue Credential Protocol] to attach the credential information that should be proofed.

 ```js
 const credential = JSON.parse(result.hits[0].value);